 - Become a licensed wildlife rehabilitator.

 - Administer first aid and medical care to injured wildlife.

 - Identify and treat wounds, burns and fractures.

 - Create proper diets based on sound nutrition.

 - Minimize the risk of disease transmission.

 - Create effective educational programs.

 - Safely handle, transport and train wildlife for use in environmental education.

 - Build appropriate housing and exhibits.

-- Manage human-wildlife conflicts.
+- · Manage human-wildlife conflicts.

 - Prepare for state wildlife rehabilitation exams.

 - And much, much more!

 The Wildlife Rehabilitation certificate requires the completion of five online courses (15 academic credits) and a field requirement consisting of 40 hours of hands-on experience as an employee, intern or volunteer at an approved institution of your choice.
+The required courses for this certificate program are:

-- ABI 142 Environmental Education & OutreachABI 214 Principles of Wildlife Rehabilitation
+- ABI 142 Environmental Education & Outreach

+- ABI 214 Principles of Wildlife

+- Rehabilitation

 - ABI 262 Wildlife Management

-- ABI 311 Animal Nutrition, Health & Disease
+- ABI 311 Animal Nutrition, Health

+- & Disease